Mauá: Vegetation

-The city, due to great variation in altitude has a broad spectrum of natural landscapes, although much has been transformed by human occupation.
+Due to great variation in altitude, the city has a broad spectrum of natural landscapes, although much has been transformed by human occupation.
 The hillsides were originally occupied by a lush Atlantic Forest, though already mixed with species of Araucaria and Planalto Paulista typical of altitude climate.
 In the city, the Atlantic Forest areas most preserved are the wellsprings, the tank of Paulista, the Ecological Park Santa Luzia and the slopes of Guaraciaba.
 The wetlands were largely covered by reeds and cattails, plants typical of wetlands and marshlands.
 Currently, only the Taboão stream have the original vegetation in the urban environment, but will lose much of it due to rectification works to link up with the new Beltway.
 The valleys of the rivers Guaió and Pinheirinho and the region of Cappburgo are still with this vegetation, despite growing local slum.
-The peaks of the hills, especially the higher ones were covered by grasses and thin vegetation, currently the chief representative is the Morro Pelado, which takes its name from the very low vegetation cover..
+The peaks of the hills, especially the higher ones were covered by grasses and thin vegetation, currently the chief representative is the Morro Pelado, which takes its name from the very low vegetation cover.

+Demography

+A large part of the population is descended from migrants from the Northeast, but also from Italian, German, Ukrainian, Spanish and Japanese immigrants.

+Media

+In telecommunications, the city was served by Companhia Telefônica da Borda do Campo.
+In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
+The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).